 \begin{claim} $\gamma_n$ is filling for every $n\in \mathbb{N}.$\end{claim}

 \begin{proof}[Proof] Take the partition of $\Sigma$ by $\gamma_0$ and draw $\eta$ over this partition.
-Firstly will be interested in comparing the partitions between $\Sigma\setminus\gamma_0$ and $\Sigma\setminus\gamma_{1,1}.$ .2cm Consider the four sides of the graph induced by $\gamma_0\cup\eta$ that have $p$ as vertex and cut them at $p$ and glue them in a particular order that depends on the orientation of $\eta.$ Next, superpose the pair of new arcs to geodesic segments on $\eta_1.$ .2cm In the case were the boundary discs of the partition of $\Sigma$ by $\gamma_0$ does not contain $p$ we simply consider the partition of the discs given by $\gamma_0\cup\eta_1.$ .2cm Thus if $\gamma_0$ is filling then $\gamma_{1,1}$ is also filling.
+First we will be interested in comparing the partitions between $\Sigma\setminus\gamma_0$ and $\Sigma\setminus\gamma_{1,1}.$ .2cm Consider the four sides of the graph induced by $\gamma_0\cup\eta$ that have $p$ as vertex and cut them at $p$ and glue them in a particular order that depends on the orientation of $\eta.$ Next, superpose the pair of new arcs to geodesic segments on $\eta_1.$ .2cm In the case were the boundary discs of the partition of $\Sigma$ by $\gamma_0$ does not contain $p$ we simply consider the partition of the discs given by $\gamma_0\cup\eta_1.$ .2cm Thus if $\gamma_0$ is filling then $\gamma_{1,1}$ is also filling.
 Moreover, as this property of being filling is preserved by transversal homotopy (Corollary \ref{comp}), implies that $\gamma_1$ is also filling. .2cm Notice that, $\Sigma\setminus\gamma_{n,1}$ is a subdivision of the partition given by $\gamma_{1,1}$, then $\gamma_n$ is also filling. \end{proof}

-Finally, in order to find an upper bound to the volume of all the hyperbolic $3-$manifolds $M_{\hat\gamma_{n}}$ we will construct $L_0$ and $L_1,$ two knots inside $M_{\hat\gamma_{0}}$ and show that each $M_{\hat\gamma_{n}}$ is obtained by making Dehn surgery along $L_0$ and $L_1.$ As Dehn filling decreases volume (\cite{Thu79}, Theorem 6.5.6), then:
+Finally, in order to find an upper bound to the volume of all the hyperbolic $3$-manifolds $M_{\widehat\gamma_{n}}$ we will construct $L_0$ and $L_1,$ two knots inside $M_{\widehat\gamma_{0}}$ and show that each $M_{\widehat\gamma_{n}}$ is obtained by making Dehn surgery along $L_0$ and $L_1.$ As Dehn filling does not increase the simplicial volume (\cite{Thu79} Theorem 6.5.4), then\string: